khannashiv/Python-Practice/Practice-IQ/concept_getter_setter_deleter/README.md

  <!--

- Ques : Why Do We Need to Define del self._name and del self._age in the Deleter?
+ Ques : Why do we need to define del self._name and del self._age in the Deleter?

  Sol :